aomlomics/FAIReSheets/README.md

 **Steps to Download Your Data:**
 1. After adding the Apps Script (see instructions below), a new menu will appear in your Google Sheet called **FAIReSheets Tools**.
 2. Click **FAIReSheets Tools > Download all sheets as TSV**.
-3. You will be prompted to enter a folder name.

-> **⚠️ Important Warning**
-> Use a unique and specific name for your download folder (e.g., `your-project-name_ODE-submission`).
-If a folder with the same name already exists in your Google Drive (including folders shared with you), your files will be saved there.
+3. A confirmation dialog will appear showing the folder name that will be created.
+4. Click "Yes" to proceed.
+The script will create a new folder in your Google Drive home directory (e.g., `FAIRe_NOAA_YourProject_20241112_TSVs_20241112_1430`) and save all sheets as TSV files there.

-This will download all your sheets as submission-ready TSV files to the Google Drive folder you specified.
+This will download all your sheets as submission-ready TSV files.
 The Apps Script also provides helpful data validation features that run automatically when you edit your sheet, helping you catch common errors before submission.

 ## Disclaimer
 This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
 All NOAA GitHub project code is provided on an 'as is' basis and the user assumes responsibility for its use.
 Any claims against the Department of Commerce or Department of Commerce bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.